ramtanniru/vit_ap/README.md

-# vit_ap_app
+# To Do list
- Cross platform application for vit-ap university
+ Cross platform application with google sign in